AET-DevOps25/team-spoved/helm/spoved-app/README.md

 - Kubernetes 1.16+
 - Helm 3.0+
-- Ingress Controller (like nginx-ingress)
+- Ingress Controller (like nginx-ingress or traefik)

 ## Installing the Chart